+Being aware of some canine poisons and seasonal hazards in Autumn, both in the home and outside is important at this time of year.
 Now that the days of summer have slipped by we all begin to turn our thoughts to events like Halloween, Bonfire night and preparations for Christmas.
-There’s lots of activity going on in the kitchen with Christmas fare and warm comforting casseroles being made.
+There’s lots of activity going on in the kitchen with autumn chutneys and soon it will be Christmas fare and warm comforting casseroles being made.
 Long walks in the countryside with our dogs is also high up on our weekend agendas.
-So begin aware of seasonal hazards in the home and outside is important at this time of year.
-Check out some of them here.

 Grapes and dried vine fruits (currants, sultanas, raisins)